Get up to 4 Free Quotes!

 The ideal way to put down a wood floor over concrete that is subject to dampness is to first put down pressure 2-by-4 inch "sleepers," or lengths of wood, on the floor that are spaced 16 inches apart on center.
 Cover the sleepers with 6-millimeter plastic and then lay down 5/8-inch plywood.
 Cover the plywood with 15-pound roofing felt, and then install the engineered or laminate floor.
 Engineered wood floors may be nailed or glued to the plywood subfloor.

 Laminate floors, which may be tongue and groove or snap-together, are "floating" floors and not attached to the subfloor.
 If the concrete subfloor is always dry, however, laminate floors can be placed directly on the slab.
+This is a possible basement flooring project you can DIY.
+Keep in mind, the average cost of laminate flooring is $1/sf to $5/sf.

+Vinyl is a beautiful and convenient flooring choice for any basement.
 For vinyl tile, skip the 15-pound felt and apply mastic directly to the plywood.
 A thicker grade is a good idea if the concrete is uneven, to keep people walking on the surface from feeling the bumps beneath the tiling.
 Vinyl plank flooring, which appears wood-like, is another option that makes for easy installation and repair when needed.

 For ceramic tile, nail cement boards to the concrete floor with concrete nails so they won't move, then apply mastic, tile, and grout.
 If you feel that despite all precautions the basement floor may get wet, put down 2-by-4-inch sleepers, cover with plastic, and then install the plywood as the subfloor.